hlorenzi/customasm/README.md

 # customasm
 This is an assembler that takes custom, user-defined instruction sets and uses them to assemble source files.
-This can be useful if you'd like to test out a new virtual machine's bytecode, or even if you're eager to write programs for that new processor architecture you just implemented in FPGA!
+It can be useful, for example, if you're trying to test the bytecode of a new virtual machine, or if you're eager to write programs for that new microprocessor architecture you just implemented in an FPGA chip!

 [![crates.io][badge-cratesio-img]][badge-cratesio-url]
 [![Latest Release][badge-latest-img]][badge-latest-url]